Types of grants for exporters

 To ensure we can better manage the available funding in future, Austrade has decided to only issue Round 3 grant agreements for one year or two years, with a possibility of extension subject to the availability of funds.
 You can still access EMDG grants for up to 8 years.

-Tier 1: Ready to export
+Tier 1: New to export

 For eligible SME exporters who:

-- have not exported eligible products before
+• have not exported eligible products before

-- have appropriate skills in marketing eligible products in a foreign country
+• have appropriate skills in marketing eligible products in a foreign country.

-- completed export readiness training provided by the Commonwealth, a State or Territory or a representative body, or any other person or body.
+• completed export readiness training provided by the Commonwealth, a state or territory or a representative body, or any other person or body.

 Tier 2: Exporting and expanding